learn-academy-2023-hotel/week-3-assessment/interview-questions.md

-2. What is a DOM event?
+2. What are React lifecycle methods?
+Provide three examples.

   Your answer: